pearlhamilton/pearlhamilton/README.md

 ### Hi there, I'm Pearl 👋

-👩‍💻
+👩‍💻 Currently a trainee full stack developer at Futureproof

-B.A.
+🎓 B.A.
 Modern Languages(French & Spanish) with Business Management

+💼 Previous experience working in customer success and account management in startups and travel and events industry

+:bulb: Always keen to learn more and develop my coding skills

 [![Pearl's GitHub stats](https://github-readme-stats.vercel.app/api?username=pearlhamilton)](https://github.com/pearlhamilton/github-readme-stats)